tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/路由表/管理路由策略_intl_en.md

 ## Querying and Exporting a Routing Policy
 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc/route?rid=1), and select **[Route Tables](https://console.cloud.tencent.com/vpc/route?rid=1)** in the left sidebar to go to the **Route Table** page.
 2. In the list, click a route table ID to go to the details page.
 You can find the routing policies in this route table.
-3. In the search box on the top right, you can query the routing policy by destination address.
+3. In the search box on the top right, you can query the routing policy by entering the destination address.
 ![](https://main.qcloudimg.com/raw/0fb54a38484b8525e5cdd9fdc904a183.png)
 4. Click **Export** to export the routing policies in the list, and save it .csv format.